Cross-Validation in Bipartite Networks: Real Data Analysis

-In Figure~\ref{fig:south_women}(a), each community exhibits distinct structural characteristics.
-Most red circles (events) connect primarily to red triangles (women), and most blue circles link mainly to blue triangles, while the two green circles connect members from both groups of women.
-The two-cluster division among women aligns closely with the ethnographic findings of \citet{davis1941deep}, whereas the three-way split among events—where one group bridges the two women communities—is consistent with the observation in \citet{DOREIAN200429}.
-These ``bridging events’’ are sociologically meaningful, as they reflect occasions that brought together otherwise separate circles.
+In Figure~\ref{fig:south_women}(a), each community exhibits distinct structure.
+Most red circles (events) connect primarily to red triangles (women), and most blue events to blue women, while two green events link both groups of women.
+The two-cluster division among women closely matches the ethnographic findings of \citet{davis1941deep}, and the three-way split among events—where one group bridges the two women communities—is consistent with the observation in \citet{DOREIAN200429}.
+These ``bridging events'' are sociologically meaningful, as they connect otherwise separate circles.
 Unlike modularity-based methods (e.g., Figure~\ref{fig:south_women}(b)), which tend to absorb such events into a major module, our bipartite treatment highlights them as a distinct group, revealing their integrative role within the social structure.